jessiepelosi/GOGetter/README.md

 -d    BLAST database (default: ./TAIR_2021/Araport11_pep_20210622_representative_gene_model)
 ```

-Independent BLAST or DIAMOND searches can also be fed into the next python script, but must be in the BLAST out format 6.
+Independent BLAST or DIAMOND searches can also be passed to the next python script, but must be in the BLAST out format 6.

 <i>Parsing Best Hits</i>